Why it’s important

-It’s still important to call 911 or get the person to a hospital right away.
-According to the American Heart Association, you don’t have to exhibit all of the warning signs to be having a stroke.
+Call your local emergency services or get the person to a hospital right away.
+According to the American Heart Association (AHA), you don’t have to exhibit all of the warning signs to be having a stroke.

 - weakness and paralysis

 - changes in senses

 - memory, attention, or perception problems